 There are attendance areas designated for each of our 15 elementary schools, three middle schools, and three high schools.
-To view the attendance area map, please click here.
-Contact Evonne Johnson at 262-970-1150 or at firstname.lastname@example.org for additional information about these attendance areas or for questions about transportation.
+Contact Evonne Johnson at 262-970-1150 or emailed at email@example.com for additional information about these attendance areas or for questions about transportation.

 In addition to the regular transportation provided to all eligible students, transportation as a related service is an important component of the program for many students with disabilities.
 Students with disabilities are entitled to this related service only if it has been determined by the Individualized Education Program (IEP) Team that transportation is necessary for the student to benefit from special education.